| || |

 Alessandro Duranti - Home Page

-Alessandro Duranti is Distinguished Professor of Anthropology and Dean of Social Sciences at UCLA.
+Alessandro Duranti is UCLA Distinguished Professor of Anthropology and former Dean of Social Sciences (2009-2016).
 His research projects have focused on the

 role of verbal and visual communication in political arenas, everyday life, and during music performance and rehearsals.
 Theoretically, he